ChessMax/awesome-programming-languages/README.md

 - [Prompto](https://github.com/prompto) - The full stack language hosted in the cloud.
 Prompto frees you from time consuming tasks and lets you focus on making visible differences: creative web pages, meaningful data models and relevant business logic.
 - [Pure](https://github.com/agraef/pure-lang) - Pure is a modern-style functional programming language based on term rewriting.
 It offers equational definitions with pattern matching, full symbolic rewriting capabilities, dynamic typing, eager and lazy evaluation, lexical closures, built-in list and matrix support and an easy-to-use C interface.
 - [Pure](https://github.com/mmcqd/pure) - A pure type system implemented in OCaml.
+- [PureBasic](https://www.purebasic.com/) - PureBasic is a modern BASIC programming language.
+The key features of PureBasic are portability (Windows, Linux, OS X and Raspberry supported with the same source code), the production of very fast and optimized native 32-bit or 64-bit executables and, of course, the very simple BASIC language syntax.
+PureBasic has been created for the beginner and expert alike.
+We have put a lot of effort into its conception to produce a fast, reliable system and friendly BASIC compiler.
 - [PureScript](https://www.purescript.org/) - A strongly-typed functional programming language that compiles to JavaScript
 - [Pycopy](https://github.com/pfalcon/pycopy/?3.5.0) - Pycopy - a minimalist and memory-efficient Python dialect.
 Good for desktop, cloud, constrained systems, microcontrollers, and just everything.
 # Q (2):